NCPlyn/ProtogenHelmet-ESP32/RGBMatrix/readme.md

 ## Production files
 The Gerber files needed for production are in the **`v3`** and **`v4`** folders, ready to be sent to PCBWay or JLCPCB for panelization/manufacture.

+You need to have the PCBs themselves made (panelize in 2x3 grid) and also order **PCB ASSEMBLY** with the BOM and PnP files to have the LEDs mounted/soldered on!
+(The cost of one working matrix is **4,5-8€, NOT 0,5€**!)

 #### Do not test your luck
 Both v3 and v4 have diodes that can fail with inproper reflow temperatures, so select these assembly settings for JLCPCB:
 - Surface Finish: **LeadFree HASL**